weiwhy/PcapOptikon2/README.md

 ```
 `sudo` may be needed if you are running docker as root since the logs file are written by zeek and suricata containers.

-If you have analyzed the same pcap more than once (to test out suricata rules) it could be usefull to delete old data from elasticsearch.
+If you have analyzed the same pcap dozen of times (to test out suricata rules) it could be useful to delete old data from elasticsearch.
 To do so you can open Kibana web interface and follow this path:
 ```
 Managment -> Index Managment -> select `panoptikon_original_ts` -> click "manage index" -> delete index
 ```